Ingres (database)

 Ingres Database (/ɪŋˈɡrɛs/ ing-GRESS-') is a proprietary SQL relational database management system intended to support large commercial and government applications.

-Actian Corporation, which announced April 2018 that it is being acquired by HCL Technologies, controls the development of Ingres and makes certified binaries available for download, as well as providing worldwide support.
+Actian Corporation controls the development of Ingres and makes certified binaries available for download, as well as providing worldwide support.
 There was an open source release of Ingres but it is no longer available for download from Actian.
-However, there is a version of the sourcecode still available on GitHub.
+However, there is a version of the source code still available on GitHub.